wbcomdesigns/buddypress-favorite-notification/readme.txt

 BuddyPress Favorite Notification  adds a notification for BuddyPress activity.

 = How it works:- =
-It shows live notifications of members on a BuddyPress based social network site.
-User will get notified after any like or favorite BuddyPress activity by users.
+Live notifications of BuddyPress activities notify the user of likes and favorites.

 == Installation ==
 This section describes how to install the plugin and get it working.